fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 #### 7.4.2 Findings

-Out of forty one seasons analysed, the MVP’s team also won the NBA championship fourteen times.
+Out of forty-one seasons analysed, the MVP’s team also won the NBA championship fourteen times.
 This represents roughly one third of all seasons in scope.

 This result indicates that strong regular season performance does not guarantee postseason success.